-Guiding principles for modeling day to day behavior in our mission quest are outlined below:
+Guiding principles for modeling day to day behavior in our mission quest are outlined as follows:

 - Adhere to established Human Resource Department policies.

-- Recognize people as our most important asset - try to treat people right.
+- Recognize people as our most important asset and try to treat people right.
 Focus on empowerment and accountability.